DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - CONNECTION_NAME: The database connection name
 - DBNAME: The database name (default is postgres)
 - USERNAME: The database username (default is postgres)
-- PASSWORD: The database password
+- PASSWORD: The database password (Set the <PASSWORD> of your Posgresql instance.)

 It should be something like in the following extract: